0

 In a nutshell: Omakase with a Mexican influence in Notting Hill

-We may have contributed to the buzz around this tiny new restaurant tucked away upstairs in Los Mochis in Notting Hill after our Instagram reel garnered 370k views.
+We may have contributed to the buzz around this tiny new restaurant tucked away upstairs in Los Mochis in Notting Hill after our Instagram reel garnered over half a million views.
 But while we're unlikely to ever get a seat here again given that there are only six, we can't be sad if that's because more of you are heading down to try this exceptional omakase spot.
+A recent visitor was Giles Coren, who loved the much more lively nature of this omakase restaurant.

 Read our Test Drive of Juno